GigaSpaces-ProfessionalServices/gs-dev-training/xap-dev-training-lab7-solution/README.md

 ## 3  Deploy a PU with Embedded Space – Integrated Processing Unit Container
 3.1   The Integrated Processing Unit Container is the preferred way to deploy Processing Unit during development. <br />
 a.
-Stop gs-agent (you are not deploying to the grid in this lab) if one is running. <br /> This is not a must but it will emphasize the fact that you are running your PU without the need of the GRID. <br />
+Stop the service grid (you are not deploying to the grid in this lab) if one is running. <br /> This is not a must but it will emphasize the fact that you are running your PU without the need of the GRID. <br />
 b.
 Re-open gs-ui (close if it is running and start again).